Unknown22/TangoJSDemo/README.md

 ## Getting started

-1. Make sure you have Python 3 installed.
+1. Make sure you have Python (minimum 3.4.4 version) installed.

 2. Clone this project:
    ```bash